MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_manipulationcanceled.md

 ## -remarks
 For hand interactions, this event fires when the relevant hand that had a ManipulationStarted is lost during the gesture.

-For voice interactions and spatial controllers, this event does not fire.
+For voice interactions and motion controllers, this event does not fire.

 ## -examples